Probate Attorney in Roseville, California

 Probate is a court supervised process that in the state of California takes an average of 16 whole months to get through.
 It is a way to transfer a decedents assets to the beneficiaries or heirs.
 If they had no will, it goes to their heirs according to the state of California.
 If the decedent left a last will it goes to the beneficiaries named under the will.

 Roseville, CA estate planning & probate attorney Kristin M. Kaminski explains how the probate process works in California.
-Probate, in the state of California, is a court-supervised process that typically spans an average of 16 months.
-It functions as a mechanism for transferring a decedent’s assets to their beneficiaries or heirs.
-In cases where no will is present, the assets are distributed to heirs according to California state law.
-However, if the decedent left a last will, the assets are directed to the beneficiaries named in the will.
+She explains that probate is a court-supervised process that, in California, typically takes an average of sixteen months to complete.
+Its purpose is to facilitate the orderly transfer of a decedent’s assets to the appropriate beneficiaries or heirs.
+If the individual passes away without a will, the assets are distributed to heirs according to California’s laws of intestate succession.
+If a valid last will exists, the assets are distributed to the beneficiaries named in the will.

 More Videos From This Lawyer